 Within Fforest Fawr UNESCO Global Geopark you will find examples of the following designations:

 - sites of special scientific interest (SSSIs)

 - scheduled ancient monuments (SAMs)

 A project to audit the geological sites of South East Wales, including the entire Geopark, which began in late 2008 was completed in early 2012.
-It has resulted in the designation of dozens of ‘regionally important geological / geomorphological sites (or ‘RIGS’) within the Geopark and many more beyond its borders.
+It has resulted in the designation of dozens of ‘regionally important geodiversity sites’ (or ‘RIGS’) within the Geopark and many more beyond its borders.
 It has also lead to the recognition of numerous ‘sites of interest for nature conservation’ (or ‘SINCs’).
-A RIGS group comprising interested and knowledgeable individuals drawn from a range of organisations and none, was established for the region in February 2013; its focus includes the whole of Fforest Fawr Geopark.
-The group will engage in geoconservation activities and promotion of the understanding of RIGS sites – please visit its website for more information.
+A RIGS group comprising interested and knowledgeable individuals drawn from a range of organisations and none, was established for the region in February 2013; the operational area of the South-east Wales RIGS Group includes the whole of Fforest Fawr UNESCO Global Geopark.
+During 2014 the group began to engage in geo-conservation activities and promoting the understanding of RIGS sites – please visit the UKRIGS website for more information.

 Doing your bit

 Protecting and conserving this landscape is not just down to government and local authorities; each of us can make a difference too.
 Fforest Fawr UNESCO Global Geopark is there to be enjoyed: if we can understand and respect it as well, then we will help to ensure that its special qualities remain.

 Look out for one of our growing band of Geopark Ambassadors who can help you to get to know the place.